Database Plugin

 localhost:5432:*:dev:dev

-Comparing Databases
+Comparing databases

 The compare method returns a DiffResult object that contains the results of the comparison.
 The ensureEqual method fails the build if the databases aren’t equal.